Norwegian Culture and History - Scandinavian Area Studies

 Place of Instruction

 University of Bergen

 Objectives and Content

-This course will give a brief outline of the main aspects of Norwegian culture and history from the Viking age until today, with a particular focus on the democratic, social and economical developments in Norway since 1814.
-The course also seeks to establish the relationship between historical experiences and present society by exploring contemporary cultural conceptions and representations of "Norwegianness".
+This course will give a brief outline of the main aspects of Norwegian culture and history from the Viking age until today.
+In the course we also discuss the relationship between historical experiences and the present by exploring contemporary cultural conceptions and representations of "Norwegianness".

 Methodology and historiography are integrated parts of the course.
 It is designed for non-Norwegian students and can not be used as a component in a Norwegian University degree.